Your Guide to Online RN to BSN Programs in Mississippi

 RN to BSN — Mississippi College

-The online RN to BSN Program at Mississippi College is dedicated to developing compassionate and knowledgeable nurse leaders ready to transform healthcare.
-With its flexible options, the program’s structure is also ideal for working adults with other commitments.
-Blending critical thinking and a faith-based curricula, the 30-credit program focuses on the effective use of technology to improve healthcare outcomes.
-You’ll gain skills in management and leadership, preparing you for new opportunities in hospitals, clinics, community settings, and schools and roles as a nurse navigator, quality improvement coordinator, or nurse researcher.
-The program is accredited by the CCNE.
+Blending critical thinking and a faith-based curriculum, the 30-credit program focuses on the effective use of technology to improve healthcare outcomes.
+You’ll gain skills in management and leadership, preparing you for new opportunities in a wide range of settings, including hospitals, clinics, community health providers, schools, and more.

 Duration: 12 months